Kronstadt rebellion: Legacy

 Soviet international diplomacy concurrent with the rebellion, such as the Anglo-Soviet Trade Agreement and Treaty of Riga negotiations, continued unabated.
 The greater threat to Bolsheviks was a wider revolt and the rebels' only potential for success, as went the unheeded advice of the rebels' military specialists, was in an immediate mainland offensive before the government could respond.
 In this way, the Kronstadt rebels repeated the same fatal hesitation of the Paris Commune rebels 50 years prior.
 Seventy years later, a 1994 Russian government report rehabilitated the memory of the rebels and denounced the Bolshevik suppression of the rebellion.
 Its commissioner, Aleksandr Yakovlev, wrote that Kronstadt showed Bolshevik terror as Lenin's legacy, beginning what Stalin would continue.
 As of 2008, their rehabilitation has not been updated in the Kronstadt Fortress Museum.

 In popular American intellectual usage, the term "Kronstadt" became a stand-in for an event that triggered one's disenchantment with Soviet Communism, as in the phrase, "I had my Kronstadt when ...".
 For some intellectuals, this was the Kronstadt rebellion itself but for others it was the Holodomor, Moscow Trials, East German uprising, intervention in Hungary, Khrushchev's Secret Speech, the Prague Spring, or the dissolution of the Soviet Union.
 The Kronstadt events are idealized in early Soviet period historiography as an example of "legitimate" popular expression.

+French historian Pierre Broue criticised the Western representation of Trotsky's role in the Kronstadt rebellion, which he argued had falsely presented Trotsky as the principal figure that led and was responsible for the repression.
+Broue also disputed the historical assessments by modern historians such as Dmitri Volkogonov in which he argued had falsely equated Stalinism and Trotskyism to present the notion of ideological continuity and reinforce the position of counter-communism.
+Rogovin has disputed the idealized representation of the Kronstadt armed rebels and noted the fact they had imprisoned 500 communists and had sentenced Nikolai Kuzmin, the commissar of the Baltic Fleet, to death before the intervention of the Red Army.
+Rogovin also stated that an agent from Entente had reached Russia with documented gold with instructions for him to travel to Krondstadt and perform underground work.

+There are multiple films about the Kronstadt rebellion, including Maggots and Men (2009).